 - Lydia decides with your support that she wants to try a blood pressure tablet, every day in the long term.
-You give her a prescription of enalapril, 10 mg tablets. to take once a day, every day.
-You warn her of the small chance that it could cause an irritating cough, or even make her feel light-headed to start with. - She is interested in taking a statin but statins aren't available free of charge in the clinic.
-She will consider taking one in future. - She is also keen to get support in the village to become more active and to improve her eating plan. - Lydia would like to get support to lose weight and to reduce her waist size.
+You give her a prescription of enalapril, 10 mg tablets, 1/2 a tablet to take once a day, every day.
+(5 mg a day.)
+You warn her of the small chance that enalapril could cause an irritating cough, or even make her feel light-headed to start with. - She is interested in taking atorvastatin, but atorvastatin isn't available free of charge in the clinic.
+She will consider taking it in future. - She is also keen to get support in the village to become more active and to improve her eating plan. - Lydia would like to get support to reduce her waist size.
 Her current waist is 105 cm and her height is 166 cm.
-Ideally her waist would be 83 cm, but she decides to get her waist down to 95 cm within 6 months. - Lydia decides to stop drinking alcohol until her waist is down to 95 cm.
-She knows that alcohol contains carbohydrate and that alcohol also makes her more likely to eat unhealthy foods. - She arranges to see the nurse again next week to have her blood pressure repeated on treatment and to talk about what she might be able to do with support from the clinic and the village lifestyle programme.
+Ideally her waist would be 83 cm, but she decides to get her waist down to 100 cm within 3 months. - Lydia decides to stop drinking alcohol until her waist is down to 95 cm.
+She knows that alcohol contains carbohydrate and that alcohol also makes her more likely to eat unhealthy foods. - She arranges to see the nurse again next week, to have her blood pressure repeated on treatment and to talk about what she might be able to do with support from the clinic and the village lifestyle programme.